-- A. All elements of the use, including parking areas, shall be located at least 1,500 feet from any Rural, Residential-Growth, Village or Residential Growth-Light Industrial-Commercial Zoning District not separated from the subject property by a public road or railroad right-of-way. - B. A proposed adult arcade, adult bookstore, adult cabarets, adult mini motion picture theaters, adult saunas, adult theaters, sexual encounter establishments, sexual paraphernalia stores, massage parlors or any sign advertising the operation thereof, shall not be permitted within 2,500 feet of a lot with an existing adult use or a lot with a sign advertising an adult use. - C. All elements of any use described in this section, including parking areas, shall be located at least 1,500 feet from any lot, regardless of its zoning classification, that contains a dwelling unit, a school, a church or house of worship or an institution for human care, regardless it is separated by a public road or railroad right-of-way.
+- A. All elements of the use, including parking areas, shall be located at least 1,500 feet from any zoning district other than Industrial-Commercial not separated from the subject property by a public road or railroad right-of-way. - B. A proposed adult arcade, adult bookstore, adult cabarets, adult mini motion picture theaters, adult saunas, adult theaters, sexual encounter establishments, sexual paraphernalia stores, massage parlors or any sign advertising the operation thereof, shall not be permitted within 2,500 feet of a lot with an existing adult use or a lot with a sign advertising an adult use. - C. All elements of any use described in this section, including parking areas, shall be located at least 1,500 feet from any lot, regardless of its zoning classification, that contains a dwelling unit, a school, a church or house of worship or an institution for human care, regardless it is separated by a public road or railroad right-of-way.